avimehenwal/mydocs/content/lifestyle/religion.md

 ### Story of Buddha

+* Born around 6th centuary BC in foothills of himalayas
 * If you below mind you are buddhu, above buddha
 * What is taht man? old
 * Will it happen to me too?